LeeSwindell/website/README.md

   }
 ```

-Just add one of these objects to the list to add an item to the site.
+Add one of these objects to the list change the site.